Step by Step

 This function removes all overlapping parts of a layer.
 The overlapping part must be greater than 10 m²; otherwise, it is ignored.
 Therefore, overlapping parts below 10 m² are not removed by the plugin.
 If two polygons overlap, the overlapping part is assigned to the smaller of the two polygons.

-• Delete Overlapping Part of selected Features In addition to the option of deleting all overlapping parts (using button ‘Delete All Overlapping Features’), you can also selectively remove specific overlapping soil/land use features.
+In addition to the option of deleting all overlapping parts (using button ‘Delete All Overlapping Features’), you can also selectively remove specific overlapping soil/land use features.
 This can be done via the table that populates when you click ‘Check for Overlapping Features’.
 This table displays all overlapping soil/land use features across two columns.
 Remember, it only shows overlapping parts that are greater than 10 m².
 For each pair of overlapping features, you can decide, which feature’s geometry should stay unchanged, and which should have its overlapping part removed from its geometry.
 In the third column, you can select features to highlight them in the soil layer, allowing for easy viewing.
 After you have identified all the unwanted overlapping parts, simply press ‘Delete overlapping part of selected Features’ to remove the overlapping parts from the selected features.

 • Check for Gaps